-The course provides excellent preparation for higher study and employment in the field of Health and Social Care, including childcare, care of the elderly and nursing.
+Health and Social Care is one of the fastest growing sectors in the UK with demand for both health and social care employees continuously rising.
+This course provides excellent preparation for higher study and employment in the field of Health and Social Care, including childcare, care of the elderly and nursing.